-It’s common practice, specially for Filipinos, to easily forgo a simple cough, for example, and dismiss it as a seemingly ordinary health concern.
+It’s common practice, specially for Filipinos, to easily forego a simple cough, for example, and dismiss it as a seemingly ordinary health concern.

 It’s understandable, also, due to financial constraints, we tend to self-medicate and pass up on seeking professional advice.
 To an extent, ignore and ‘conveniently’ set these risks aside.